 Abattoir Foodmet

 The project embodies the shared and at times conflicting interests of multiple stakeholders: from civic leaders to private developers to citizens.
-Numerous participated, informed, and helped shape the design process.
-ORG investigated project feasibility, imagined development scenarios, and organized neighborhood meetings in order to build in an opportunistic way consensus.
+Numerous participants informed and helped to shape the project during the design process.
+ORG investigated the project feasibility, imagined development scenarios and curated neighborhood meetings and workshop sessions in order to form a well supported final design.

-The Food Market is a building with a civic presence.
+The Foodmet is a building with a civic presence.
 However, the character of that civic presence is not predetermined by an architectural style or spatial configuration.
-The different floors can be almost anything: zoned programs, parking, logistics, plaza, farming, for work or living.
-The project constructs dozens of identical rooms, each connected with every adjacent one.
+The different floors are adaptable to serve almost any function: zoned programs, parking, logistics, plaza gathering, farming, working or living.
+The project constructs dozens of identical rooms, each connected with those that are adjacent.
 The flexible system is made possible by a variety of repeatable concrete wall panels.
-The Food Market is a contemporary urban warehouse – a building with a clear urban form, but no mandatory content.
+The Foodmet represents a vision for a contemporary urban warehouse – a building with a clear urban form, but no mandatory content.
+The volume animates according to the needs and desires of its users over time.

 ELEMENTS - PLATONIC PANELS

 The ‘Platonic Panels’ were invented to accommodate the dynamic and mixed-uses of contemporary urban life.
-First built for the Mixed-use market (Abattoir Foodmet) in Brussels (construction complete June 2015), the spatial enclosure system, has been displayed in numerous exhibitions internationally including Media Lab, MIT, Cambridge (2011), Art Institute of Chicago (2014-2015), and the Main Pavilion exhibition at the Venice Biennale (2016).
+First built for the Mixed-use market (Abattoir Foodmet) in Brussels, the spatial enclosure system has been displayed in numerous exhibitions internationally including Media Lab, MIT, Cambridge (2011), Art Institute of Chicago (2014-2015), and the Main Pavilion exhibition at the Venice Biennale (2016).

-The Platonic panels combine to create a contemporary urban warehouse – a building that has a clear urban form, but no predefined content.
+The Platonic panels combine to create the contemporary urban warehouse concept.
 The panels form over-dimensioned porticos, dozens of large identical rooms that can accommodate almost any use.
-Like Kazimir Malevich’s ‘White on White’, the defined spaces reflect the self-identity and pluralism of its inhabitants.
+Like Kazimir Malevich’s ‘White on White’, the defined spaces reflect the self-identity and pluralism of its users.

 The panels are made from reinforced “industrial” concrete using steel formwork, not wood.
-The panels were prefabricated, cast flat inside a factory workshop.
+They were prefabricated, cast flat inside a factory workshop.
 Each panel consists of columns and beams.

 At the exterior facade, the panels consist of a structural load-bearing panel (interior side), and a ‘facade’ panel (exterior side).
-There is 8cm of insulation and 2 cm of space between the panels.
-The ‘rough’ surface - the side of the panel open to the air during casting - is always positioned facing the inner wall, and is thus never visible.
-The visible surfaces are properly finished.
-The interior panels, at the courtyards and main market corridors, are simple single panels.
-As a result, all four cast surfaces are visible, and thus to finish properly, one side was polished by hand.
+There is 8cm of insulation and 2 cm of space between them.
+The ‘rough’ surface - the side of the panel open to the air during casting - is always positioned to face the inner wall, and is thus never visible while the visible surfaces are polished by hand.

 Location